LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Press `KP_5` (`5` on keypad) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
-Press `C-KP_5` (the same key with Control) to lurk 0.1 of a turn, without bracing and `S-KP_5` (with Shift) to yell/yawn, taunting and waking up enemies/yourself.
-You displace enemies by running into them with Shift/Control or RMB.
+Press `C-KP_5` (the same key with Control) to lurk 0.1 of a turn, without bracing and `S-KP_5` (with Shift) or `%` to yell/yawn, taunting and waking up enemies/yourself.
+Displace enemies by running into them with Shift/Control or S-LMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
 The best melee weapon is automatically chosen from your equipment and from among your body parts.